bruvellu/cephalic-furrow/3-text/furrow.md

 <!--Our live-imaging and simulations corroborate an hypothesis raised by @Eritano2020-mi that germ band compression and mitoses could generate buckling instabilities. -->

 The variability in the positioning of ectopic fold formation in cephalic furrow mutants, and the less frequent occurrence of smaller ectopic folds in *prd* and wildtype embryos, suggests that they are not under genetic control comparable to the cephalic furrow and may form as a result of physical interactions in the tissue.
-We investigated two concurrent gastrulation processes that could be driving their formation: cell divisions in mitotic domains and the extension of the germ band.
+We investigated two concurrent gastrulation processes that could drive their formation: cell divisions in mitotic domains and the extension of the germ band.
 Mitotic domains are groups of blastoderm cells that divide in synchrony during the cleavage cycle 14 [@Foe1989-cw].
 The first mitotic domains in *Drosophila* appear in the head around 20 min after gastrulation [@Foe1989-cw] which coincides with the formation of ectopic folds ({@fig:ectopic}a,c,d).
 Ectopic folds also always appear in between or adjacent to mitotic domains ({@fig:mitotic}a).
 The dividing cells synchronously lose their basal attachment, round up at the apical side, and more than double (2.3x) their apical area during anaphase elongation ({@fig:apical}).
-This expansion compresses the adjacent non-dividing cells which are the first infold, followed by a portion of the dividing cells within mitotic domains ({@fig:mitotic}b).
+This expansion compresses the adjacent non-dividing cells which are the first to infold, followed by a portion of the dividing cells within mitotic domains ({@fig:mitotic}b).
 <!--TODO:AB: Are there force measurements?-->
 Mitotic expansions always precede ectopic folding ({@fig:mitotic}c, {@fig:initiator}a).
 Compared to the progressive invagination of the cephalic furrow (about 14 min), the process of ectopic fold formation is abrupt (about 4 min) ({@fig:initiator}a, {!@fig:vid-mitotic-fold}).